drockdriod/chelzone-go/README.md

-# ChelZone Backend
+# ChelZone
 Backend server and API for ChelZone, written in golang.
-The backend uses the web framework Gin to set up API routes to be accessed by a frontend.
+The backend uses the web framework Gin to set up API routes to be accessed by a frontend, written in Vue.js.

 ## Resources
 - https://gitlab.com/dword4/nhlapi/blob/master/stats-api.md